Toronto - Ontario - Canada

 Rounds – Solos

-- Each competitor will have up to 1 minute to perform a solo
+- Each competitor will have up to 45 Seconds to perform a solo and may use up the full time or end before the buzzer.

 Rounds – Absoluto